Financial literacy for beginners includes the fundamental tools need to make sound financial decisions.

 Yet, unfortunately, it’s a topic left out of most academic curriculums.

-And so, unless we are fortunate enough to have our parents advise us on the ins and outs of personal finance, we are left to teach ourselves.
+And so, unless we are fortunate enough to have our parents advise us on the ins and outs of personal financial management, we are left to teach ourselves.

 But where to start?

-This article will teach you 9 core components of financial literacy for beginners and give you the tools you need to build your financial literacy skills.
+This article will teach you 9 core components of financial literacy for beginners and give you the tools you need to build your skills.

 What is financial literacy?